How can Invest Stockholm help?

 What is Visit Stockholm?

-Visit Stockholm is the official tourism promotion agency of Stockholm.
-The aim is to increase international tourism and further promote Stockholm as host for corporate meetings, incentive travel, congresses and events.
+Visit Stockholm is the official DMO (Destination Management Organization) of Stockholm.
+Our mission is to increase international tourism and further promote Stockholm as host for corporate meetings, incentive travel, congresses, and events.
 Visit Stockholm is a subsidiary of Stockholm Business Region and is owned by the City of Stockholm.
 Stockholm Business Region stands behind the city brand Stockholm – The Capital of Scandinavia.

 Who are your target groups?